zack3241/bitwise-aggregation/README.md

 The included ign.csv dataset was created by Eric GrinStein and is available via Kaggle [here](https://www.kaggle.com/egrinstein/20-years-of-games).
-We would like to call out that this dataset isn't ideal for this strategy given it's very small size.
+We would like to call out that this dataset isn't ideal for this strategy given its very small size.
 This strategy is much more effective on compression when using much larger datasets.
 ### Unsupported Spark SQL Functions
 Currently, pyspark.sql.agg does not support all the aggregate